Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Our old buddy Airy, famous for his role in the Neptune discovery, mentioned the effect at a Royal Astronomical Society meeting in 1859.
 Specifically, he recalled when he saw it in 1831 but mentioned that he felt it was an illusion and therefore not meriting investigation.
 But Sir James South differed, for he found 74 separate instances from 1699-1857 that mentioned the effect.
-That it was an illusion he did not doubt, but that it was insignificant as Airy felt, he clearly did not agree with, for on February 6, 1821 he witnessed the event when he observes Delta Piscum seemingly move inside the moon’s crescent tips.
-Interestingly, South was in Britain at the time and no one else there seemed to see it but many people in mainland Europe did (287-90).
+That it was an illusion he did not doubt, but that it was insignificant as Airy felt, he clearly did not agree with, for on February 6, 1821, he witnessed the event when he observed Delta Piscum seemingly move inside the moon’s crescent tips.
+Interestingly, South was in Britain at the time, and no one else there seemed to see it, but many people in mainland Europe did (287-90).

 So, what did people see?

-In 1998, Duncan Steel felt that Coleridge may have seen a Leonid meteor shower, which would have happened at the time Coleridge was looking at the sky and in fact in the same general vicinity.
-C. Stanley Ogilvy was on a similar though process when he postulated that an asteroid could have been swinging by at the time (Baum 285).
+In 1998, Duncan Steel felt that Coleridge may have seen a Leonid meteor shower, which would have happened at the time Coleridge was looking at the sky and, in fact, in the same general vicinity.
+C. Stanley Ogilvy was on a similar thought process when he postulated that an asteroid could have been swinging by at the time (Baum 285).